French VAT rates and VAT compliance

 What is the tax point for French VAT?

-The tax point (time of supply) rules in France determine when the VAT is due.
-For imports, it is the time of importation.
+The tax point rules in France determine when the VAT is due.
+For imports, it is the time of importation according to relevant import documents.
 For goods, it is considered as the point of transfer of title.
-Any VAT due should then be declared in the subsequent VAT return.
-The tax point for French services is when performed, or on an accruals basis as ‘enjoyed’.
+Any VAT due should then be declared in the corresponding VAT return.
+The tax point for French services is when performed, unless payment is made in advance of the completion of service.
+In this case, the payment date becomes the tax point.

 VAT on food products and alcohol